Omosomhi/pdsnd_github/README.md

 ### Credits
 I found two valuable sources of support during this project:

-a.
-Pandas Docs: The pandas documentation proved to be an invaluable resource, providing crucial insights into the implementation of pandas methods utilized in this project.
+a.[Pandas Docs](http://pandas.pydata.org/pandas-docs/stable/): The pandas documentation proved to be an invaluable resource, providing crucial insights into the implementation of pandas methods utilized in this project.

 b.
-Udacity: Udacity's Data Analyst Nanodegree program and the guidance of its instructors played a pivotal role in my project's success, offering invaluable assistance throughout my journey.
+[Udacity](https://learn.udacity.com/my-programs?tab=Currently%2520Learning): Udacity's Data Analyst Nanodegree program and the guidance of its instructors played a pivotal role in my project's success, offering invaluable assistance throughout my journey.